-Mary McLeod Bethune achieved her greatest national and international recognition at the Washington, DC townhouse at 1318 Vermont Avenue, NW, that is now this Historic Site.
-It was the first headquarters of the National Council of Negro Women (NCNW) as well as her last home in Washington, DC.
-From here, Bethune and the Council spearheaded strategies and developed programs that advanced the interests of African American women and the Black community.
+This house was the first national headquarters of the National Council of Negro Women, Inc. (NCNW) and was Mary McLeod Bethune's last home in Washington, DC.
+From here, Bethune and the NCNW spearheaded strategies and developed programs that advanced the interests of African American women.